 When to Use Hot Water

 Most linens and white clothing can be washed in hot water.
 The high temperature is effective at removing dirt and contamination from fabric.
 However, hot water tends to make some fabrics shrink, wrinkle, and fade.
 Dyed fabric might turn out splotchy after using hot water.
-And other fabrics are delicate and don't respond well to high temperatures, so be sure to check label recommendations.
+And delicate fabrics don't usually respond well to high temperatures.
+So be sure to check label recommendations.

 When to Use Warm Water

 Most types of fabric can be washed with warm water.
 Warm water is a mix of hot and cold.
 Some machines mix the hot and cold water 50-50, though many newer machines mix it 60-40.
 Warm water is usually the best choice for permanent press materials and jeans.
 It allows good cleaning action without as much fading, wrinkling, and shrinking.

 When to Use Cold Water

 Cold water is usually used for delicate fabrics or items with instructions to be washed in cold water.
 It's the best option for clothing that has bright colors that can run or fade at higher temperatures.
 But if your cold water items are heavily soiled, you'll need to be diligent about pretreating for stains.
 They also might require a longer wash time or a presoak before washing to fully remove stains.

 4 Tips for Washing Clothes